Bratz: Films

 There have been a number of animated Bratz direct-to-video films, all of which initially were distributed by 20th Century Fox Home Entertainment and were later re-released through Lionsgate.
 Bratz Babyz Save Christmas, initially released in 2008, was re-released by Lionsgate in 2013 as Bratz Babyz Save Christmas: The Movie.
-The live-action adaption of the franchise involving the four main characters exploring high school troubles and cliques was met with overwhelmingly negative reviews from critics including at Rotten Tomatoes with emphasis "full of mixed messages and dubious role-models", adding that "Bratz is too shallow even for its intended audience."
+The live-action adaptation of the franchise involving the four main characters discovering high school troubles and cliques was met with overpoweringly negative reviews from critics including at Rotten Tomatoes with emphasis "full of mixed messages and dubious role-models", adding that "Bratz is too shallow even for its intended audience."

-In 2025, Amazon MGM Studios won bidding rights to produce a new live-action movie, with Picturestart and Kim Kardashian to produce.
+In 2025, Amazon MGM Studios won bidding rights to produce a new live-action film, with Picturestart and Kim Kardashian to produce.